Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/C/28_WiFi_Working_Modes.rst

 ##############################################################################
-Chapter WiFi Working Modes
+Chapter 28 WiFi Working Modes
 ##############################################################################

 In this chapter, we'll focus on the WiFi infrastructure for ESP8266.

 ESP8266 has 3 different WiFi operating modes: station mode, AP mode and AP+station mode.
 All WiFi programming projects must be configured with WiFi operating mode before using WiFi, otherwise WiFi cannot be used.

-Project Station mode
+Project 28.1 Station mode
 *************************************

 Component List
 =================================

 .. list-table::
-   :width: 100%
+   :width: 80%
    :align: center
+   :class: table-line

    * -  ESP8266 x1
      -  USB cable